Some Motivic Properties of Gushel-Mukai Sixfolds: Introduction

 Of course the existence of an MCK decomposition modulo rational equivalence would imply our Theorem \ref{thm:mck}, and it seems likely that all GM varieties (of any dimension) admit an MCK decomposition modulo rational equivalence (cf. Remark \ref{problem} below for the obstacle to proving this for GM sixfolds).

 Our proof of Theorem \ref{thm:mck} employs instances of the {\em Franchetta property\/}.
 This property is motivated by a conjectural property of K3 surfaces (the so-called Franchetta conjecture, as proposed by O'Grady \cite{OG}, cf. also \cite{PSY}).
-Given any smooth family of projective varieties $\mathcal{X}\to\mathcal{F}$ with smooth $\mathcal{F}$, we say that $\mathcal{X}\to\mathcal{F}$ satisfies the Franchetta property if every cycle $z\in \CH^\ast(\mathcal{X})$ which is fiberwise homologically trivial is also fiberwise rationally equivalent to zero.
+Given any smooth family of projective varieties $\mathcal{X}\to\mathcal{F}$ with smooth $\mathcal{F}$, we say that $\mathcal{X}\to\mathcal{F}$ satisfies the Franchetta property if the subring of {\em generically defined cycles\/}